 George Hainsworth was one of the NHL’s earliest goaltending stars.
 On Dec.
 18, 1928, he beat the Chicago Blackhawks 5-0 to set a new league record with his fifth straight road shutout.
 Fellow Hall of Famer Howie Morenz led the offense with a pair of goals and an assist.

-Maurice Richard scored his 16th goal of the season, on Dec.
+Maurice Richard scored his 16th goal of the season on Dec.
 18, 1954, in a 4-2 road win at the Blackhawks.
 With this tally, he became the first player in the history of the league to score 400 career goals.
 He scored 144 more times before retiring in 1960.
-Since this date, 98 more NHL players have scored at least 400 career goals.
-The closest active player to reach this milestone is Chicago’s Patrick Kane, who is sitting on 389 goals.
+Since this date, 101 NHL players have scored at least 400 career goals.
+The closest active player to reach this milestone is Phil Kessel of the Arizona Coyotes, who is sitting on 396 goals.

 A Bevy of Hat Tricks

-The Maple Leafs beat the Rangers 8-4, on Dec.
-18, 1965, in a game that saw three different players score hat tricks.
+In a game that saw three different players score hat tricks, the Maple Leafs beat the Rangers 8-4 on Dec.
+18, 1965.
 Dave Keon scored the first hat trick of his remarkable career for Toronto, while his teammate Bob Pulford racked up the second of his.
 Earl Ingarfield scored three of the four goals for New York.

 Rangers’ rookie Ron Duguay scored his first career hat trick, on Dec.
 18, 1977, and added an assist as New York beat the Detroit Red Wings 6-2.
 This was the first of his 10 total hat tricks.
 He scored six for the Rangers, five in the regular season and one in the playoffs.
 The other four came, ironically enough, as a member of the Red Wings.